- 1 Things to do in Split, Croatia

 Hop on the ferry and spend your day at a nearby town

 Since Split sits on the Adriatic coast, you can take a day trip to many nearby islands and towns!
 One of my favorites is an islands tour to Solta, Hvar, Vis, and the Blue Cave on Bisevo, or there are guided tours to Krka National Park, Plitvice Lakes National Park, or even Mostar in Bosnia & Herzegovina.
+And, some of the most beautiful beaches in Croatia are just a quick bus or boat ride away.

 Be courageous in and around Split